AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/badges.md

 ![](assets/badges.png)

-**For certificates with expiry i.e., recurring certificates, Prime mentions the validity date for the certificate.
+**For certificates with expiry i.e., recurring certificates, Learning Manager mentions the validity date for the certificate.
 The dates will appear in the UI and on the certificate PDF.**

 ## Open badges {#openbadges}